FloreaCostinMario/TranzyGTFSconverter/README.md

 Due to limitations of the Tranzy AI (5000 calls / day) & Github limitations, it wasn't possible to add real-time feeds into the scope of this project.

 > [!TIP]
-> If you want however to have real-time feeds you can register at https://tranzy.dev/accounts, the only real-time feed that the API currently provides is Vehicle Positions.
+> If you want however to have real-time feeds you can register at https://tranzy.dev/accounts, the only real-time feed that the API currently provides is vehicle positions.

 # Running locally
 Replace the API key in `FetchAndConvert.py` with your own.